nxthdr/peerlab/README.md

    make status
    ```

-   You should see BGP sessions in "Established" state.
+   After a while, you should see BGP sessions in "Established" state.